SRDeveloperVishal/ubuntu-finger-print/README.md

-# enable all figure print senser with this bash file
+# Enable all figure print senser with this bash file
 ## Step one clone
 https://github.com/SRDeveloperVishal/ubuntu-finger-print
 ## Step two run